Arthur Bernard Clifford

 As a keen photographer he also produced, in 1937, a series of underground photographs, taken mainly in the Lightmoor Colliery, which he used as training aids.
 Such underground photography was unusual given the obvious dangers of using flash gun to illuminate the subject matter.

-He continued as Superintendent Instructor until his retirement in 1959.
-He remained active in rescue work throughout this period and was involved most notably in the flooding of the Arthur & Edward (Waterloo) pit, Forest of Dean, in 1949.
+He continued as Superintendent Instructor and took on the role of Civil Defence Instructor during the second World War.
+He remained active in rescue work throughout this period and was involved most notably in the flooding of the Arthur & Edward (Waterloo) pit in 1949.
+He retired in 1959.

-Arthur died in 1961, at the Dilkes Memorial Hospital, Cinderford, having been diagnosed as suffering from Myelomatosis.
+Arthur died on 1st February 1961, at the Dilkes Memorial Hospital, Cinderford, having been diagnosed as suffering from Myelomatosis.